- About Us

 The most successful investors also approach the market with a medium to long-term view, rather than with ambitions to become an ‘overnight millionaire’.

 Most importantly, the most successful investors build diversification into their portfolios.

 Diversification means investing across different asset classes, often including home-grown investments as well as some off-shore and building a balanced portfolio.
 This is why managed funds are so popular – they minimise the risk that comes with market volatility.

 Diversification is successful because, typically, when one stock doesn’t perform well, the chances are others in the portfolio will be doing well, and overall, average returns will be more steady.
 In fact, investors with diversified portfolios came out of the Global Financial Crisis of 2007/08 much better off than most others, and fund managers expect to see the same result when market turbulence around Covid-19 settles as it is starting to do now.

 Markets react to all kinds of circumstances – economics, politics, social factors, individual company circumstances and financial performance … the list goes on… And we all work hard for our money, so why put it at risk when we don’t have to?

-If you want to play around with a few hundred dollars that you’re completely prepared to lose, then investing directly via trading apps can be exciting and fun.
+If you want to try DIY investing and play around with a few hundred dollars that you’re completely prepared to lose, then investing directly via trading apps can be exciting and fun.
 But be wary of betting your retirement savings without sound advice.